-- a) the weightings specified by the school not conforming with the Board's requirements; - b) the procedures used by the school for determining the final assessment mark not conforming with its stated program; - c) there being computational or other clerical errors in determination of the assessment mark.
+- a) the weightings specified by the school not conforming with the NESA requirements; - b) the procedures used by the school for determining the final assessment mark not conforming with its stated program; - c) there being computational or other clerical errors in determination of the assessment mark.

 Head Teacher Secondary Studies will notify the student of the outcome via email.
-If necessary, appeals may be referred to the Principal for determination.